fsprojects/ProjectScaffold/docs/content/writing-docs.md

 ## API docs

 ProjectScaffold generates a build target which automatically generates nice looking API docs for your assemblies.
-It uses the [FSharp.Formatting](https://github.com/tpetricek/FSharp.Formatting) library to do so.

 To configure this process look into `docs/tools/generate.fsx` and you will find:

     let referenceBinaries = [ "##ProjectName##.dll" ]

 This will be configured automatically during the init process, but you can add more libraries if you want.
+In order to start the process run:

+    $ build GenerateReferenceDocs

 The result will be nice looking docs like the following sample:

 ![alt text](img/api-docs.png "API docs with Github Links")

-As you can see it can even create links back to your source code on [GitHub.com](http://github.com)
+As you can see it can even create links back to your source code on [GitHub.com](http://github.com).

 ## Releasing docs